Reading Time: 6 minutes 30 seconds

 Several states have now passed laws restricting how much food can be sent to these huge mounds of trash.
 Others have passed legislation that makes it easier to donate excess food.

-Not only are consumers getting their food online, they’re getting their nutrition advice virtually too.
 Gone are the days when you have to sit down with a registered dietitian or nutritionist in person.
 Just as you can meet with your doctor online, you can do the same with these professionals.

 This makes nutrition guidance more accessible.
 It also makes it more convenient.
 As long as you have access to the internet, you have access to a nutritional counselor.